Greece

 • A state-funded legal aid scheme is in place for appeals against international protection decisions based on a list of providers managed by the Greek Asylum Service, but capacity is limited.

 • Undocumented migrants who did not apply for international protection do not have the right to work, social security, accommodation, education, or healthcare (although people without social insurance who are considered vulnerable have access to public health services).
 Exceptionally, people with irregular residence status may be able to work in order to cover the urgent needs of the Greek rural economy.
-Children under 18 can always enrol in public education and have the right to accommodation even if they have not applied for international protection.

 • Only Greek citizens have the right to vote in parliamentary elections in Greece.